Skip to main content

 Help with energy bills and the cost of living

-Everyone who could get a cost of living payment in 2023 and 2024 should have had this extra money by now.
+Everyone who could get extra cost of living payments should have these now.

-There are no more cost of living payments this year.
+There are no more cost of living payments.

 Report a missing cost of living payment on GOV.UK